FelixFourcolor/Sind-Blitze-sind-Donner/README.md

     (See [noteblock-generator](https://github.com/FelixFourcolor/noteblock-generator)'s documentation for explanation and more build options.)

 ## License
 While Minecraft remains Mojang's property and is subjected to their terms of service, the source code used to generate this structure is given to the public domain.
-You are free to do whatever you want with it, as long as it complies with Minecraft's terms of service, without any restrictions from my end.
+You are free use it however you want, as long as such usage complies with Minecraft's terms of service, without any restrictions from my end.

 See [LICENSE](https://github.com/FelixFourcolor/Sind-Blitze-sind-Donner/blob/main/LICENSE) for more details.